-A proven results-oriented leader, most recently Kelley was recognized as one of the 2019 Most Influential Women In Corporate America by Savoy Magazine, by the Network Journal as one of the Top 25 Influential Black Women in Business for 2019, and she was a recipient of the 2019 Sojourner Truth Award by the National Congress of Black Women.
-Kelley was acknowledged for her commitment to diversity and inclusion throughout her career by receiving the 2018 Career Mastered Award and has been recognized as a member of the top team of distinction for the American Banker’s Most Powerful Women in Banking Award.
-Under her leadership throughout her career, she led the work for her organization to receive honors for the first time by Forbes as a Best Employer for Diversity and the Urban League of New York’s Diversity Champion Award.
-Additionally, in only two years with Kelley at the helm within an organization, they saw movement up 19 slots in their ranking as a top company on the Diversity Inc. Top 50 list between 2018 and 2019.
+Kelley also serves as a diversity and inclusion executive and strategist in corporate America.
+Her leadership gifts and talents have been recognized most recently as one of the Most Influential Women In Corporate America by Savoy Magazine, by the Network Journal as one of the Top 25 Influential Black Women in Business, and she was a recipient of the Sojourner Truth Award by the National Congress of Black Women.
+Kelley was acknowledged for her commitment to diversity and inclusion throughout her career by receiving the Career Mastered Award and has been recognized as a member of the top team of distinction for the American Banker’s Most Powerful Women in Banking Award, and as a Diversity, Inclusion and Equity Award winner by Peirce College for the City of Philadelphia.

 Kelley is a certified first responder Chaplain, a Certified Diversity Professional (CCDP) by Cornell University and has completed executive course work at the Harvard Kennedy School in strategies for leading and building diverse organizations.
 Kelley obtained her Bachelor of Science degree from the University of South Carolina – Aiken in Business Administration and her Master of Arts in Human Resource Management from Webster University.
 She serves as a member of the Umoja Village Task Force in Aiken, SC, and as a member of the People and Leadership Committee for BAYADA in greater Philadelphia, PA.